 6] LUKE ROBERTSON, Scottish, aged 30 years.
 First Scot and youngest solo, unassisted, unsupported British person to ski Hercules coast to pole, Jan 14th 2016.

-7] JADE HAMEISTER (Australian, dob?) aims to become the youngest person to ski two poles and Greenland .
-If she achieves the South Pole in 2018 she will be the youngest to have skied the full distance unsupported, but not the youngest as Lewis Clarke was 16 yrs and 61 days when he achieved his South Pole record and Jade will be older than that.
+7] JADE HAMEISTER (Australian, ? dob 5.6.2001) aims to become the youngest person to ski two poles and Greenland .
+If she achieves the South Pole in 2018 she will become the youngest to have skied the full distance unsupported (which means she must haul all her own gear for the whole expedition), but not the youngest as Lewis Clarke was 16 yrs and 61 days when he achieved his South Pole record and Jade will be older than Lewis by about 6 months.
 We need her exact date of birth to clarify how much older and I guess this will be made public if she achieves it.